Calling a VI from the Stimulus Profile Editor: Yes, It’s Possible!

 It’s important to remember that launching the VI is asynchronous: as soon as the VI starts, the stimulus continues execution without waiting for it to finish.

-If your application requires blocking behavior—for example, waiting for user interaction or manual validation—you must instead create an executable containing the VI and call it using the “Command Shell” step.
+If your application requires blocking behavior.
+For example, waiting for user interaction or manual validation, you must instead create an executable containing the VI and call it using the “Command Shell” step.

 This approach ensures the stimulus pauses until the external process ends, giving you full control over the test sequence.